alfredoLopezpintos/aplicacion-react/README.md

 * ESLint as an extension for your Visual Studio Code.

 ## Installing and running the project :zap:
-* Clone the repository in the directory of your preference using git clone https://github.com/alfredoLopezpintos/aplicacion-react.git
+* Clone the repository in the directory of your preference using `git clone https://github.com/alfredoLopezpintos/aplicacion-react.git`
-* Type cd aplicacion-react to change your current directory to the repository folder.
+* Type `cd aplicacion-react` to change your current directory to the repository folder.
 * Open this repository with Visual Studio Code.
-* Type npm install to install all of the project dependencies.
+* Type `npm install` to install all of the project dependencies.
-* Start the project locally running: npm launch-aplicacion-react
+* Start the project locally running: `npm start`
 ### This will load the following site:
  ** INSERT IMAGE **